 Danielle Mixon is the owner, as well as one of our occupational therapists.

-Kaci Wilson is one of our occupational therapists
+Kaci Belanger is one of our occupational therapists.

 Leslie Weimer is one of our occupational therapists.